Justine Lorton: International career

 As a Millwall Lionesses player, Lorton made her senior England debut as substitute for Sue Smith in a 4–0 friendly win over Scotland at Almondvale Stadium on 23 August 1997.
 She then replaced Gillian Coultard during a February 1998 3–2 friendly defeat in France and made a third appearance in Hope Powell's first match in charge, a 1–0 home friendly defeat to Sweden in July 1998.

 Lorton made one competitive appearance during England's unsuccessful Women's World Cup 1999 qualifying attempt, against Romania.
 In 1999 she featured against Italy in a 4–1 friendly defeat and won a sixth cap as a 53rd-minute substitute for Angela Banks in a 1–0 victory over Denmark.

 Lorton continued to be selected in the National squad ahead of UEFA Women's Euro 2001, but was not included in the final squad.

+Lorton has England legacy number 128.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Personal life

 In July 2013 Lorton married Yeovil teammate Jade Radburn.

 In late 2016 Lorton filed for divorce.